 The lot numbers are located on the side panel of the reservoir box, as well as on the side of the individual reservoir packaging.
 The lot number starts with an “H” and is followed by a 7-digit number.
 Patients are advised not to use any of the recalled reservoirs and to dispose of them immediately, and to use a backup plan or device for insulin delivery.

-Beasley Allen is currently investigating claims of serious injury or death as a result of a defective Medtronic Paradigm® Insulin Pumps, Medtronic MiniMed Paradigm Insulin Infusion Sets and Medtronic Infusion Set Reservoirs.
+Beasley Allen is currently investigating claims of serious injury or death as a result of defective Medtronic insulin pump models including the Medtronic Paradigm® Insulin Pumps, Medtronic MiniMed Paradigm Insulin Infusion Sets and Medtronic Infusion Set Reservoirs.

 FDA Recall – Medtronic MiniMed Paradigm Insulin Infusion Pump